 No matter what charge you face, it is important to have an experienced Los Angeles possession of Vicodin defense attorney by your side.

 Talk to a Los Angeles Vicodin Lawyer for Free

 Possessing Vicodin without a prescription can carry serious consequences.
 Don’t let one charge ruin your life.
-Let the Simmrin Law Group give you a FREE consultation—and help you defend yourself.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+Let the Simmrin Law Group give you a free, no-obligation consultation.
+We will listen to your story, take your side, and give you the best legal defense possible.